Greg Vanney: LA Galaxy

 In January 2021, Vanney was named as head coach of the LA Galaxy, his former club, where he played for seven seasons.

 After narrowly missing the playoffs in 2021, Vanney's Galaxy finished fourth in the Western Conference (ninth overall) in the 2022 season, the highest positions for the club since 2016.
 LA beat Nashville 1–0 in the first round, but fell to rivals Los Angeles FC 3–2 in the conference semifinals.

+In 2024, Vanney led the Galaxy to its highest points total since 1998 (64, on par with the 2014 MLS Cup-winning side).
+The Galaxy would win MLS Cup against the New York Red Bulls, 2-1, thus giving Vanney his second MLS Cup as a coach and the Galaxy's first in exactly 10 years.

 Personal life

 Vanney is the uncle of LA Galaxy defender Eriq Zavaleta.

 Broadcasting

 In 2009, Greg Vanney provided color commentary with play-by-play announcer Kevin Calabro for Seattle Sounders FC games on FSN Northwest and KONG-TV and radio.

 Other

 Vanney participates on the U.S. Soccer Professional Referee Committee as well as being a representative on the U.S. Soccer Athlete's Council.